Mikecamdo/ArtificialIntelligence/README.md

 All assignments were completed by Michael Doherty during the Fall 2023 semester.

-Each folder contains a README.md with a detailed description of the assignment that was completed.
+Each assignment's Jupyter Notebook contains detailed instructions for the assignment that was completed.